kontent-ai/gatsby-packages/examples/navigation/README.md

 ## Content modeling

 This section explains how the content is modeled.
-You could follow next section of [Import the content to your on Kontent project](#Import-site-content-to-your-Kontent-project) and explore the models by your own.
+You could follow next section of [Import the content to your on Kontent.ai project](#Import-site-content-to-your-Kontent-project) and explore the models by your own.

-### Kontent content
+### Kontent.ai content

 First of of all it is required to create two content types: